davidsulc/sensitive_data/pages/data_leak_prevention.md

 view and you'll once again see the sensitive data exposed.

 This type of leak can be prevented by wrapping the "SOME_SECRET" sensitive data within a structure implementing the `SensitiveData.Wrapper` behaviour.
+See `c:SensitiveData.Wrapper.from/2`.

 [//]: # (This is used in an HTML anchor: if updated, update links with)
 [//]: # (#additional-mitigations in the URL)